Walter Dirks: The Monk and the World

 Dirks here describes himself as a lay Catholic Christian, mentioning other like authors: Chesterton, Belloc, Bloy, Hello, and the novelist Bernanos (p.
 2).
 He introduces his book as one intending to show what benefit comes to the secular world from the monks.
 The point of view taken is journalistic.
 He tells it "from a personal way of thinking that seeks" a pathway through secular realities to "develop a consciousness" of the unity, so that one may share in "the true entirety of the history of God" (p.
 31).

 How do we laity benefit from the witness of monks?
 They live their lives in common, under vows of poverty, obedience and chastity.
 To answer the question we must comprehend how this life style "deviates so astonishingly from the norm of human existence" (p.
 33).
 In the main, Dirks offers brief narratives of the major founders of monastic institutions: St. Benedict, St. Francis, St. Dominic, and St. Ignatius.
 Each began in part as an answer to a historical challenge (pp. 71–73).

 About St. Francis (pp. 152–181), Dirks historically situates the start of the Franciscan order when medieval societies began to transform into urban business cultures (pp. 164–167).
 Buying and selling became a focus in the evolving role of the merchant.
 Hence the laity faced novel situations.
 St. Francis is quoted expressing the connection between violence and property:

-"Sir, if we had property, we would need weapons for our protection.
+Sir, if we had property, we would need weapons for our protection.
 For from property, litigation and quarrels arise, and through these the love of God and one's neighbor is greatly diminished.
-And so in this world we desire no property whatever" (p.162).
+And so in this world we desire no property whatever.

 As Dirks sees it, the mission of St. Francis was to the wealthy.
 His was not a movement of the poor against the rich, although he recognized the contradiction between the hierarchy's wealth and the admonitions of Jesus.
 The perplexing thing (then and now) was that St. Francis preached poverty, "Lady Poverty", to the rich.
 To be sure, he urged the rich to give alms, yet the "threat to the rich man from his wealth caused him much greater anxiety" (p.
 163).
 St. Francis saw that "the nature of wealth had changed. ... that riches were striking root in men's hearts in a different way. ...it had become more intimately precious" (p.
 165).
 The merchant was put "in the slow process of learning how to separate workaday atheistic behavior from devout observance" and "under these conditions he was imperiled" (p.
 166).